 SWCL 754 —Social Work and Developmental Disabilities [3 credits]

-Students will have the opportunity to become familiar with some of the most commonly used evidence-based treatments in the field today and will gain an understanding of the obstacles inherent in moving clinical practice from research to real world settings.
-Models presented will cover a range of diagnoses with an emphasis on children who have experienced emotional trauma.
+The overall objective of this course is to provide students with a framework for understanding evidence-based mental health treatment with children and adolescents and promote an understanding of the principles of Evidence Based Practice.
+The underlying premise of the course is that effective implementation of empirically supported therapeutic interventions has an important place in the treatment of emotional and/or behavioral problems.
+Students will have the opportunity to become familiar with some of the most commonly used EBTs in the field today and will gain an understanding of how clinical interventions are implemented in real world settings.
 As is true with the current state of the field, many models presented will be based in cognitive-behavioral theory.
-Individual, family, and group treatment will be addressed.
-Consideration of clients’ culture and background as well as the importance of consumer buy-in will be emphasized.
-Students will be expected to utilize knowledge gained in the classroom to assess their field placements with regard to organizational capacity/readiness for implementation of evidence-based practice and applicability to specific client populations.
+Individual, family and group treatment will be addressed.
+Consideration of clients’ cultures and backgrounds as well as the importance of consumer engagement will be emphasized.
+Students will be expected to utilize knowledge gained in the classroom to assess their field placements with regard to organizational capacity and readiness for implementation of evidence-based practice.

 SWCL 773—Adult Trauma and Clinical Social Work Practice [3 credits] (Additional Prerequisite: SWCL 700)